-The initial public offering price of our common shares will be substantially higher than the pro forma net tangible book value per share of the outstanding common shares immediately after the offering.
-Based on an assumed initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover of this prospectus) and our net tangible book value as of June 30, 2019, if you purchase our common shares in this offering you will pay more for your shares than the amounts paid by our existing shareholders for their shares and you will suffer immediate dilution of \$12.20 per share in pro forma net tangible book value.
+The initial public offering price of our common shares is substantially higher than the pro forma net tangible book value per share of the outstanding common shares immediately after the offering.
+Based on the initial public offering price of \$14.00 per share and our net tangible book value as of June 30, 2019, if you purchase our common shares in this offering you will pay more for your shares than the amounts paid by our existing shareholders for their shares and you will suffer immediate dilution of \$11.39 per share in pro forma net tangible book value.
 As a result of this dilution, investors purchasing shares in this offering may receive significantly less than the full purchase price that they paid for the shares purchased in this offering in the event of a liquidation.

-We also have approximately 805,409 outstanding share options to purchase common shares with exercise prices that are below the assumed initial public offering price of the common shares.
+We also have approximately 805,308 outstanding share options to purchase common shares with exercise prices that are below the initial public offering price of the common shares.
 To the extent that these options are exercised, there will be further dilution.